moskalyk/uflo/ARCHITECTURE.md

 ~beta3 = 24;    // 20.5 - 28
 ~gamma = 35;    // 32 - 100.
 Visual awareness, transcendental mental states
 ```
+This process of creating difference between 2 frequency functions, can be abstractly modelled after the process of integration.
+By creating difference in perception, one is able to reason in higher dimensions from a place of increased complexity.

 <p align="center">
   <img width="400" height="300" src="imgs/digInFirstFundamentalTheoremOfCalculus-figure0.svg">
 </p>

-The experience can be graphed by recording hemodynamic response to frequency in hz, with subtle changes to neuro response.
+The experience can be graphed by recording hemodynamic response to frequency in hz, with subtle changes to neuro response with subtle noticeable differences.

 <p align="center">
   <img width="700" height="500" src="imgs/plot_fnirs.png">